September 05, 2019

 In 2017, the Bohns' 2 sons were involved in a head-on car collision.
 Hunter was 18, Gavin, 16.
 The crash happened near their home in Columbus, a small town in southeastern Kansas.
 Ambulances transported the boys to a nearby hospital in Joplin, Missouri.

 Gavin suffered a concussion, broken nose, cuts and bruises.
 Hunter was not so lucky.
 "They told us the right side of his skull was crushed," Eric says through tears.
 "They said we should go to The University of Kansas Hospital."

 The weather was iffy, so a helicopter life-flight was out of the question.
 Hunter and his dad traveled by ambulance to the Joplin airport, then by medical airplane to Kansas City.

 "As soon as we hit the hospital door, the trauma team knew exactly what to do," says Eric.
-As the region's only nationally verified Level I Trauma Center designated by the American College of Surgeons, The University of Kansas Hospital provides round-the-clock care for patients with the most serious trauma injuries.
+As the region's most experienced nationally verified Level I Trauma Center designated by the American College of Surgeons, The University of Kansas Hospital provides round-the-clock care for patients with the most serious trauma injuries.

 Hoping for the best

 "For the first 5 days, we really didn’t know how much of Hunter we would get back," Adele shares.

 Hunter suffered a traumatic brain injury, a ruptured right eye and a severed temporal nerve.
 The complexity of his head trauma required multidisciplinary specialists, including cranial, facial, ear and eye surgeons.

 "I cried on every doctor and nurse who walked in that room.
 And no one turned away from me.
 Some even cried with us," recalls Adele.

 After 10 days in the ICU and 3 major surgeries, Hunter survived.
 He lost most of the vision in his right eye.
 He lost all hearing in his right ear.
 But Adele and Eric got their son back.